brevzin/cpp_proposals/2996_reflection/reflection.md

 *  Otherwise if `r` is a reflection of a non-static data member, `&[:r:]` is a pointer to data member.
 *  Otherwise, if `r` is a reflection of a static member function, a function, or a non-static member function with an explicit object parameter, `&[:r:]` is a pointer to function
 *  Otherwise, if `r` is a reflection of a non-static member function with an implicit object parameter, `&[:r:]` is a pointer to member function.
-*  Otherwise, if `r` is a reflection of a function template or member function template, `&[:r:]` is the address of that overload set - which would then require external context to resolve as usual.
+*  Otherwise, if `r` is a reflection of a function template, `&[:r:]` is the address of that overload set - which would then require external context to resolve as usual.

 For most members, this doesn't even require any additional wording since that's just what you get when you take the address of the splice based on the current rules we have today.